PluralKit/PluralKit/docs/content/user-guide.md

 #### Reproxying messages
 If you are using [autoproxy](#autoproxy) and accidentally used the wrong proxy tag or forgot about your latch/switch status, reply to it with the command `pk;reproxy <member name>` (or as shorthand, `pk;rp`).

-If you want to reproxy your last message, you can leave out the reply.
+If you want to reproxy your last message in this channel, you can leave out the reply.

 For example: